-The air cleaner element is a dry type.
-It is unnecessary to clean or wash the element.
+It is not necessary to clean or wash the element.

-Replacing the air cleaner element
+■ Replacing the air cleaner element

 Replace the air cleaner element according to the maintenance schedule in the "Warranty and Maintenance Booklet".
 Under extremely dusty conditions, replace it more frequently.
-It is recommended that you always use genuine SUBARU parts.
+It is recommended that vou always use genuine SUBARU parts.

-- 1) Connector
+- Connector

-- 2) Clip
+- Clip

-- 3) Clamp
+- Clamp

-- 4) Air intake boot
+- Air intake boot

-- 5) Clip
+- Clip

-1. Unplug the connector that is attached to the top of the air cleaner case.
+- 1. Unplug the connector that is attached to the top of the air cleaner case.

-2. Detach the connector cable from the clip on the right side on the air cleaner case.
+- 2. Detach the connector cable from the clip on the right side on the air cleaner

+case
-3. Loosen the screw of the clamp and pull the air intake boot out of the air cleaner case.

-4. Unsnap the two clips holding the air cleaner case cover.
+- 3. Loosen the screw of the clamp and pull the air intake boot out of the air cleaner case. - 4.
+Unsnap the two clips holding the air cleaner case cover.

-5. Open the air cleaner case cover and remove the air cleaner element.

-6. Clean the inside of the air cleaner case and case cover with a damp cloth and install a new air cleaner element.
+- 5. Open the air cleaner case and remove the air cleaner element. - 6.
+Clean the inside of the air cleaner case and case cover with a damp cloth and install a new air cleaner element.

-- 7. To install the air cleaner case cover, insert the three projections on the air cleaner case cover into the slits on the air cleaner case. - 8.
+- 7. To install the air cleaner case, insert the three projections on the air cleaner case into the slits on the air cleaner case cover. - 8.
 Install in the reverse order of removal.